Populating the Main PCB

 All parts, unless specifically noted, should fit tightly and flush to the PCB.
 We service about 50 different builds per year and the single biggest issue across all products is poor soldering and components hanging off the PCB.
 Let's examine how to properly solder your components so they fit tightly to the PCB and give you the best chance at a good solder joint.

 Start by pushing the part down against the PCB.
-Flip the PCB while holding the component in place and bend the leads at 45-degree angle.
+Flip the PCB while holding the component in place and bend the leads at a 45-degree angle.
 You can pull a little and bend to make sure the component is tight to the PCB.
 Now the part is held in place by the bend and your component will not slip down.

 Now that the component is securely in place, there's one last issue.
 The long thick leads will act as a heat sink as you try to solder the component.
 Since they need to be trimmed eventually, now is a great time to do that.
 Trim them just above the PCB making sure not to cut away the bend holding it in place.